 Any not-for-profit animal welfare organization that is recognized as a corporation or a 501(c)(3) nonprofit organization in their state of registration.

 What is required of organizations, before their PIP Fund application will be considered?

 Organization Validity — Applicants will be researched to ensure that all information is valid.

-Animal Welfare Focus — Applicant organization’s mission and the mission of PAALS, Inc. must be in line — focused on the well-being of any animals, regardless of the cause.
+Animal Welfare Focus — Applicant organization’s mission and the mission of PAALS, Inc. must be in line — focused on the well-being of animals.

-Critical Need — Organizations will need to provide PAALS, Inc with details on their critical situation.
+Critical Need — Organizations will need to provide PAALS, Inc with details on their critical financial situation.